Hideto Tomabechi: Current research projects

-Tomabechi is currently a research professor at George Mason University, Center of Excellence in Command, Control, Communations, Computing, Intelligence and Cyber Center (C4I and Cyber Center).
+Tomabechi is currently a research professor at George Mason University, Center of Excellence in Command, Control, Communications, Computing, Intelligence and Cyber Center (C4I and Cyber Center).
 The C4I and Cyber Center at George Mason University is the first and only civilian university-based entity offering a comprehensive academic and research program in military applications of information technology in the US.
 C4I & Cyber Center projects have coordinated and supported NATO and SISO projects in Command and Control – Simulation Interoperation (C2SIM).

-Hideto Tomabechi is researches and teaches in two areas at Geroge Mason University.
+Hideto Tomabechi researches and teaches in two areas at George Mason University.
 The first is cyber resilience under zero-trust paradigm.
 Cyber resilience is a very fast and computationally inexpensive way to recover the original state in the cyberspace.

 The second research project is in the field of cognitive warfare.
 The Cognitive Domain is a new dimension of competition, beyond the land, air, cybernetic and spatial domains.
 Warfare in the cognitive domain mobilizes a different and wide range of strategies, tools, and techniques.
 Tomabechi's research project name in the field of cognitive warfare is: Internal Representation in Cognitive Warfare.
 According to Tomabechi, warfare has moved away from the physical world and the battlefield has entered the cognitive realms, also known as the human psyche.
 This field includes neuroscience, altered states of consciousness, cognitive psychology, and military science.

-He is currently participating in a government research project in Japan also.
+He is currently also participating in a government research project in Japan.
 This research takes place in the fields of artificial intelligence, cognitive science and robotics.
 Project name is: Technology development project related to next-generation artificial intelligence that evolves with people (VR, semantic, interaction based deep learning, next generation artificial intelligence) National Institute of Advanced Industrial Science and Technology.

-Tomabechi currently professor and adjunct fellow at Carnegie Mellon University, Sylab.
-Where he is mainly involved in projects related to artificial intelligence, deep learning and neural networks.
+Tomabechi is currently a professor and adjunct fellow at Carnegie Mellon University, Sylab, where he is mainly involved in projects related to artificial intelligence, deep learning and neural networks.